-A few months after a public consultation and the publication of the first annual report on foreign investments in France, the French Ministry of Economy has sought to provide with its guidelines "an educational and concrete presentation on the scope of the foreign investment control regime, the conduct of the control procedure and the follow-up of the authorisations issued by the French Minister of the Economy"1.
+After a public consultation and the publication of the first annual report on foreign investments in France, the French Ministry of Economy provided its guidelines "An Educational and Concrete Presentation on the Scope of the Foreign Investment Control Regime, the Conduct of the Control Procedure and the Follow-up of the Authorisations Issued by the French Minister of the Economy".1

 The guidelines provide welcome clarification on how the three cumulative criteria for FIC in France should be interpreted and applied.
-Those criteria are as follows: there must be (i) an investment, (ii) by one or several foreign investors (iii) in sensitive activities in France.
-As the implementation of such criteria is not always straightforward, the Ministry has made available to the investors a preliminary screening procedure.
+Those criteria are: there must be (i) an investment, (ii) by one or several foreign investors, (iii) in sensitive activities in France.
+As the implementation of such criteria is not always straightforward, the Ministry provided a preliminary screening procedure.